Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A

 \section{Future Research Directions}

 The adoption of HDT for PH is disruptive and revolutionary.
 It can drive precise and effective interventions tailored to every user by duplicating a high-fidelity and interactive digital representation of the real human body.
-Despite these advantages, many technical issues are hindering the implementation of HDT.
-These are discussed in this section.
+Despite these advantages, many technical issues hinder the implementation of HDT, and thus can be seen as future research directions.